International-Yoga-Day

 7. Promotes Discipline and Responsibility

-8. Yoga teaches children to follow instructions, stay patient, and respect their and others’ boundaries.
+8. Yoga teaches children to follow instructions, stay patient, and respect their own and others’ boundaries.
 Through daily practice, kids learn self-discipline, a skill that can be very useful in both personal and academic life.

 9. Fosters Imagination and Creativity